An in-depth look at the Groupon, Inc. (GRPN) stock

 Groupon, Inc. (NASDAQ:GRPN) trade information

-Despite being -0.52% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 11 when the GRPN stock price touched $27.55- or saw a rise of 13.36%.
-Year-to-date, Groupon, Inc. shares have moved -50.06%, while the 5-day performance has seen it change -4.18%.
-Over the past 30 days, the shares of Groupon, Inc. (NASDAQ:GRPN) have changed 42.25%.
-Short interest in the company has seen 3.42 Million shares shorted with days to cover at 1.41.
+Sporting 16.19% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Aug 24 when the GRPN stock price touched $33.44- or saw a rise of 2.57%.
+Year-to-date, Groupon, Inc. shares have moved -31.84%, while the 5-day performance has seen it change 36.49%.
+Over the past 30 days, the shares of Groupon, Inc. (NASDAQ:GRPN) have changed 102.99%.
+Short interest in the company has seen 3.42 Million shares shorted with days to cover at 1.27.

+Wall Street analysts have a consensus price target for the stock at $26.59, which means that the shares’ value could jump -18.39% from current levels.
+The projected low price target is $17.3 while the price target rests at a high of $36.
+In that case, then, we find that the current price level is +10.5% off the targeted high while a plunge would see the stock lose -46.9% from current levels.

 Groupon, Inc. (GRPN) estimates and forecasts

 Figures show that Groupon, Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have lost -60.87% over the past 6 months, with this year growth rate of -270.38%, compared to 2.9% for the industry.
+The company’s shares have gained +9.33% over the past 6 months, with this year growth rate of -253.46%, compared to 2.4% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
-Growth estimates for the current quarter are -585% and -35.7% for the next quarter.
+Growth estimates for the current quarter are -530% and -46.4% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be -32.6%.

 9 analysts offering their estimates for the company have set an average revenue estimate of $340.64 Million for the current quarter.
 9 have an estimated revenue figure of $384.33 Million for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $495.61 Million and $612.32 Million respectively for this quarter and the next, and analysts expect sales will grow by -31.3% for the current quarter and -37.2% for the next.